Solving Elliptic Optimal Control Problems via Neural Networks and Optimality System: Solving elliptic optimal control using DNNs

-In this section, we develop the PINN for solving elliptic optimal control problems via the coupled optimality system, and term the resulting method as C-PINN.
-We also survey three existing neural solvers in the context of elliptic optimal control problems.
+Now we develop the numerical scheme for solving elliptic optimal control problems via the coupled optimality system, and term the resulting method as OSNN.
+We also survey three existing neural solvers.